 A Change of Scope

 As mentioned in my previous Sprint Report, I’ve been diagnosed with a few heart problems.
 An angiogram performed on June 14th showed that I’ve got Coronary Artery Disease (CAD) with Coronary Artery Calcification (CAC).
+On June 23rd, I had a double bypass.

 Because of this, I have abnormally and prematurely terminated Epic Three.
 Here are the reports from this Epic.